xavier506/mesa/README.md

 ##Project Description

-Mesa is a A single page APP developed to keep track of restaurants.
+Mesa is a single page APP developed to keep track of restaurants.

 ## Wireframes